LinkedIn can Leverage your Partner Recruitment Process

 Visualize your profile as a billboard on a highway.
 You have to get your message across fast in order to capture the interest of people driving 70 mph.

-Here’s a quick overview of what your LinkedIn profile summary should include in order to break through the clutter:
+Here’s a quick overview of what your LinkedIn profile summary should include in order to break through the clutter and reach towards expanding channel partner network:

 1.)
 Person –quickly distinguish why you have the answer to target’s problems and pain points.